-All season tires debuted in the late ‘70s and are by far the biggest selling segment of tires, and for good reason.
+All-season tires debuted in the late ‘70s and are by far the biggest selling segment of tires, and for good reason.
 For most climates, all season tires are the best and most logical choice.
 In the tire industry (and others), there’s what’s known as a “target conflict,” meaning that, for instance, wet-weather traction and snow traction can’t exist with the same tire, but all season tires bridge that compromise.
-They can be thought of as jack-of-all-trades, master-of-none...and for an area that only sees a few inches of snow a couple times a year, that’s perfectly fine.
+They can be thought of as as versatile, well-rounded tires and for an area that only sees a few inches of snow a couple times a year, that’s perfectly fine.

 The rubber formulation in all season tires is generally a bit harder, and might include varying amounts of polymers, silica and carbon black to fine-tune wet and dry traction.
 Traction and ride quality considerations are then balanced out against the long wear that a harder tread compound means.
 The tradeoff here is that when things really get cold, that tread formulation will predictably stiffen and become less pliable.

 Still, the tread compound for all season tires is the best choice in climates that don’t see a really harsh winter.
 All-season tires do a lot better in hot, dry weather and can do a much better job of dissipating the excessive heat that shortens tire life.
 In addition, a harder tread compound usually means lower rolling resistance and a bit of a savings in fuel costs.